Skip to content ↓

 Wellbeing and Mental Health

-At Severnbanks, the wellbeing of our pupils is built into everything we do.
+At Severnbanks, we believe that healthy bodies and happy minds help children learn and grow, the wellbeing of our pupils is built into everything we do.
 We are committed to creating a safe, supportive, and caring environment where every pupil feels valued, respected, happy and can thrive.

 This page outlines some of the the ways we can support emotional, social, and mental health, helping pupils to build confidence, resilience, and positive relationships.